 Antibiotic-associated colitis; Colitis - pseudomembranous; Necrotizing colitis; C difficile - pseudomembranous

-The Clostridium difficile bacteria is normally seen in the intestine.
-However, it may overgrow when you take antibiotics.
-The bacteria release a powerful toxin that causes the lining of the colon to become inflammed and bleed.
+The Clostridium difficile bacteria normally lives in the intestine.
+However, too much of these bacteria may grow when you take antibiotics.
+The bacteria give off a strong toxin that causes inflammation and bleeding in the lining of the colon.

-Pseudomembranous colitis is rare in infants younger than 12 months old and uncommon in children.
+Pseudomembranous colitis is uncommon in children, and rare in infants.
 It is most often seen in people who are in the hospital.
-However, it is becoming more common in people who take antibiotics and who are not in the hospital.
+However, it is becoming more common in people who take antibiotics and are not in a hospital.

 Risk factors include:

-Use of medicines that weaken the immune system, including chemotherapy
+- Use of medicines that weaken the immune system (such as chemotherapy)

 - History of pseudomembranous colitis